 There’s great potential for anyone interested in working in the construction industry.
 According to the Commercial Construction Index produced by USG Corporation and the U.S. Chamber of Commerce, 80 percent of contractors have steady or increasing backlogs.
 Optimism about new business prospects is on the rise, and the majority of contractors expect to see revenue growth in the coming year.
 Fifty-eight percent of contractors are looking to hire more workers.

 For those who can’t get the labor they need, prefabricated and modular elements are an appealing solution.
 In fact, 62 percent of contractors are already relying on this technology.
 These components are particularly popular in the Northeast and Midwest where more than 60 percent of contractors are using prefabrication and modular components for their jobs.
 Cost savings, increased labor productivity, and a reduced schedule are among the compelling reasons contractors are choosing this option.

 For the third quarter in a row, contractors expect to spend more on tools and equipment in the next six months.
-In the first quarter of 2018, 59 percent were expecting to increase their investments in this area.
+In the first quarter, 59 percent were expecting to increase their investments in this area.
 For those who don’t want to spend this money on major equipment, rentals continue to be a cost-saving solution

 General contractors may work on a wide variety of projects.
 This can include both residential and commercial construction.
 In this diverse area, you might perform a complete build from the ground up, tackle renovations, or even assist with relatively minor updates.
 A general contractor’s job centers around management more than labor.
 It’s important to know how to properly evaluate a project, find the best talent, and put together a timeline.